 The real problem with the way most store visits are conducted is that they are inefficient.

-Area managers have a lot of stores to get through, and being bogged down with laborious admin at each branch means they’re not really focusing on how to improve stores, being more concerned with completing the forms and moving on to the next place.
+Area managers have a lot of stores to get through, and being bogged down with laborious admin tasks at each branch means they’re not really focusing on how to improve stores, being more concerned with completing the forms and moving on to the next visit.

 Having no set system for collating all of this data can cause a lot of confusion.
 Reams of paper with various checklists and forms to fill in, alongside information sent intermittently via email or text, makes it difficult to actually implement improvements.

 If there’s no cohesion to store visits, there’s bound to be a lack of cohesion in-store.